maargenton/go-testpredicate/README.md

 - sub-sequences match on strings and sequences
 - set conditions on unordered collections
 - panic conditions on code fragment execution

+It also includes a BDD-style bifurcated evaluation context, where each test section is evaluated independently and repeatedly for every branch.

 ## Installation